JuliaGtk/Gtk4.jl/examples/README.md

 - `listbox.jl` demonstrates `GtkListBox` to show a huge list of strings.
 This widget is a little easier to use than `GtkListView` but may be less performant.

 ## Multithreading
 - `thread.jl` is a basic example of doing work in a separate thread while maintaining a responsive UI.
+Adapted from an example in the Gtk.jl manual.
 - `thread_timeout.jl` adds a label that updates during the task in the example above.

 ## Applications
 - `application.jl` is a simple example of using `GtkApplication` and `GAction`s.
 - `application2.jl` together with `application.jl` shows how to use remote actions with DBus.
 This probably only works on Linux.
 - The `ExampleApplication` subdirectory shows how to use Gtk4.jl with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).

+## Toys
+- `HDF5Viewer` is a more extended example that shows the contents of an HDF5 file.
+Uses `GtkBuilder`, `GtkColumnView`, and `GtkTextView` and does some work in a separate thread to keep the UI responsive.